 The first step in the evaluation of a suspected unstable hemoglobinopathy is a CBC with peripheral smear and reticulocyte count.
 The initial evaluation usually reveals normocytic anemia (ranging from mild to severe) with nonspecific findings of hemolysis.
 Hemolysis may be chronic or may be induced by oxidative stress, such as exposure to sulfonamide drugs.
 Brisk reticulocytosis is generally observed.
 “Bite” or “blister” cells may be observed in the peripheral smear.
-In severe cases, particularly when hyperunstable hemoglobins are present, the peripheral smear may reveal anisocytosis, basophilic stippling, Howell-Jolly bodies, and microspherocytes.
+In severe cases, particularly when hyperunstable Hbs are present, the peripheral smear may reveal anisocytosis, basophilic stippling, Howell-Jolly bodies, and microspherocytes.

 Stability testing is performed by incubating with isopropanol (isopropanol stability test) or treating with heat at 50° Celsius (heat stability test).
-A precipitate will form if unstable hemoglobins are present.
-A false-positive result may occur if there is much hemoglobin F present (as is typical in neonates) or in cases of methemoglobinemia.
+A precipitate will form if unstable Hbs are present.
+A false-positive result may occur if there is much HbF present (as is typical in neonates) or in cases of methemoglobinemia.

-Hemoglobin electrophoresis (eg, isoelectric focusing [IEF]) or high-performance liquid chromatography (HPLC) may reveal increased hemoglobin A2 and F. However, unstable hemoglobin variants, particularly hyperunstable variants, undergo rapid denaturation and degradation within the erythrocyte, and remaining hemoglobins may appear relatively normal.
-Therefore, a normal hemoglobin electrophoresis or HPLC result does not rule out an unstable hemoglobinopathy.
-Hemoglobin electrophoresis should not be repeated in patients with a previous result who do not require intervention or monitoring.
+Hb electrophoresis (eg, isoelectric focusing [IEF]) or high-performance liquid chromatography (HPLC) may reveal increased HbA2 and HbF.
+However, unstable Hb variants, particularly hyperunstable variants, undergo rapid denaturation and degradation within the erythrocyte, and remaining Hbs may appear relatively normal.
+Therefore, a normal Hb electrophoresis or HPLC test result does not rule out an unstable hemoglobinopathy.
+Hb electrophoresis should not be repeated in patients with a previous test result who do not require intervention or monitoring.

-Globin gene sequencing is the only technique that may detect some of the rare unstable hemoglobins.
+Globin gene sequencing is the only technique that may detect some of the rare unstable Hbs.
 Therefore, sequencing of the globin genes, including the gamma globin gene in affected neonates, is often needed for a definitive diagnosis.